Ottawa Treaty: Treaty terms

 Besides ceasing the production and development of anti-personnel mines, a party to the treaty must destroy its stockpile of anti-personnel mines within four years, although it may retain a small number for training purposes (mine-clearance, detection, etc.).
 Within ten years after ratifying the treaty, the country should have cleared all of its mined areas.
 This is a difficult task for many countries, but at the annual meetings of the States Parties they may request an extension and assistance.
 The treaty also calls on States Parties to provide assistance to mine-affected persons in their own country and to provide assistance to other countries in meeting their treaty obligations.

 The treaty covers only anti-personnel mines; it does not address mixed mines, anti-tank mines, remote-controlled claymore mines, anti-handling devices (booby traps), and other "static" explosive devices.

 Destruction of stockpiles

 Signatory nations have destroyed more than 48 million stockpiled mines since the treaty's entry into force on 1 March 1999.
-One hundred and fifty-nine (159) countries have completed the destruction of their stockpiles or declared that they did not possess stockpiles to destroy.
+As of June 2017, 159 countries had completed the destruction of their stockpiles or declared that they did not possess stockpiles to destroy.
+Sri Lanka reported in September 2021 that they had finished destroying their stockpile.